 - openly discuss challenges

 For weekly communication, sales and marketing should utilise digital communication like slack, email, or other communication tools.
+And if the two departments have been working in isolation, working on some team-building activities like corporate trips, lunches or meet and greets will help strengthen interpersonal relations and communications.

 2. Sales and marketing need to work together and even sit together